rwsite/updatepulse-server/README.md

 ```
 --- Start load tests ---
-Time elapsed: 0.129
+Time elapsed: 0.031
-Server memory used: 16.02 M / 256M
+Total server memory used: 3.5 M / 4096M
-Total number of queries: 13
+Total number of queries: 11
-Total number of scripts: 194
+Total number of scripts: 455
 --- End load tests ---
 ```

 ### Update API
+Performance can evaluated with the script `tests.php` located at the plugin's root.
+It is included only if the WordPress constants `WP_DEBUG` and `SAVEQUERIES` are truthy.

 Performances when a client is checking for updates (no license):

 ```
 --- Start load tests ---
-Time elapsed: 0.103
+Time elapsed: 0.017
-Total server memory used: 16.06 M / 256M
+Total server memory used: 2.17 M / 4096M
-Total number of queries: 1
+Total number of queries: 5
-Total number of scripts: 173
+Total number of scripts: 416
-Server memory used to run the plugin: 1.76 M / 256M
+Server memory used to run the plugin: 118.57 K / 4096M
-Number of queries executed by the plugin: 0
+Number of queries executed by the plugin: 4
-Number of included/required scripts by the plugin: 30
+Number of included/required scripts by the plugin: 52
 --- End load tests ---
 ```